zachgerhart/lesson-hider-directive/README.md

 ​
 Remember that data is passed to directives through attributes on the element.
 So in our html lets add an attribute named `my-test` and give it a value of `Hello there!`.
 Just like this : `<lesson-hider my-test="Hello there!"></lesson-hider>`
 ​
-Now inside of your link method lets console log the three parameters (scope, element, attributes) check out the console to see what we're getting.
-The scope will log out an object containing angular properties, the element will log out the actual DOM element itself, and you will be able to see that the attributes logs out your myTest attribute and value.
+Now inside of your link method lets console log the three parameters (`scope`, `element`, `attributes`) check out the console to see what we're getting.
+The scope will log out an object containing angular properties, the element will log out the actual DOM element itself, and you will be able to see that the attributes logs out your `myTest` attribute and value.
 You can also see that Angular has done it's magic in converting the snake-case in your html to camelCase.
 ​
-Once you're done browsing through the results of your console log feel free to remove the console log and my-test attribute before we move on to the next step, we wont be using them anymore.
+Once you're done browsing through the results of your console log feel free to remove the console log and `my-test` attribute before we move on to the next step.
+We wont be using them anymore.
 ​
 ​
 ## Step 4: Isolating scope.